MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.StreamAnalytics/Test-AzStreamAnalyticsOutput.md

 ## SYNOPSIS
 Tests whether an output’s datasource is reachable and usable by the Azure Stream Analytics service.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.streamanalytics/test-azstreamanalyticsoutput) for up-to-date information.

 ## SYNTAX

 ```